 At rest, because of gravity, the ball's weight simply rests at the bottom of the toy.
 However, there's a motor at the bottom of this hollow chamber that forcefully shoves the ball to the top.
 When it does that, because the ball is so heavy, it forces the toy to move along with it, providing a thrusting motion.

 Honestly, it's pretty neat -- and until you see it in action, you might not think it would do much, but the XR Brands Thump-It uses this exact method:

 How to Use a Thrusting Vibrator

 If you've never tried a thrusting vibrator before, a good place to start may be to take advantage of the walls and pillows you already have in your home.
-Simply use those parts of your home to provide a firm, unmoving surface to keep the thrusting sex toy pushed snugly into your body.
+They can provide e a firm, unmoving, surface to keep the thrusting sex toy pushed snugly into your body without using your hands.

 To use a pillow, slide the thrusting vibrator into your body.
 Then take your pillow, squish it up into a ball, press it up between your legs and hold it in place with your thighs.
 It may take a bit of trial-and-error to find the right spot, but once the base of the sex toy is met with resistance from the pillow, you've found the right spot.
 It should help keep the thruster from sliding out!